x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/change-user-throttling-settings-for-specific-users-exchange-2013-help.md

 ## How do you know this worked?

-To verify that you’ve successfully created the Regular throttling policy, do the following:
+To verify that you've successfully created the Regular throttling policy, do the following:

 1. Run the following command.